John A. Warden III: Personal background

 John A. Warden III was born in McKinney, Texas in 1943 and was the fourth in his family to pursue a military career.
-He earned his Bachelor of Science degree with a major in National Security Affairs in 1965 from the Air Force Academy and his master's degree from Texas Tech University in 1975, with his thesis focused exclusively on decision-making at the Grand Strategic level.
+He completed a BS (National Security Affairs) at the Air Force Academy (1965) and an MA at Texas Tech University (1975), with his thesis focused exclusively on decision-making at the Grand Strategic level.

 In 1965 (on his twenty-second birthday), he married his high school sweetheart, Marjorie "Margie" Ann Clarke, and on December 5, 1966, became the father of twins, Elizabeth Kathleen, and John Warden IV.

 Early military career

-While still at the Air Force Academy, Warden started to become disillusioned with the future of the Air Force.
-He was concerned that air power would play a secondary role to the Army and briefly considered transferring to that service and enrolling in West Point.
+While still at the Air Force Academy, Warden grew concerned that air power would play a secondary role to the Army and briefly considered transferring to that service and enrolling at West Point.

-It was at that moment in his career that he was introduced to the military theorist Major General J.F.C.
-Fuller through his book The Generalship of Alexander The Great.
+He became aware of the work of the military theorist Major General J.F.C.
+Fuller through his book The Generalship of Alexander the Great (1960).
 General Fuller quickly became Warden's "intellectual mentor" and was instrumental in forming his lifelong interest in history and strategy, and what has come to be called the "science" of war.